glimpse-editor/getglimpse-web/content/about.md

 - [What are all the Matrix channels for?](#what-are-all-the-matrix-channels-for)

 ## What initially motivated you to fork? {#why-are-you-forking}
 In recent versions of the upstream software you may have noticed that the window titles have switched to "GNU Image Manipulation Program" and the documentation [suggests expanding the acronym](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) as a work-around for the bad name.
-However, we do not think that adequately addresses the issue because the website domain, documentation and wider community still refers to it as "the Gimp" just as they have done for the last two decades.
+However, we do not think that adequately addresses the problematic name because the website domain, documentation and wider community still refers to it as "the Gimp" just as they have done for the last two decades.

 Feature requests have been raised about the problem multiple times on the project's communication channels over the last 13 years, but each time they are ignored, dismissed and/or the discussions get spammed by those with strong political views.

-It is unfortunate that we have to fork the whole project to change the name, but we feel that discussions about the issue are at an impasse and that this is the most positive way forward.
+It is unfortunate that we have to fork the whole project to change the name and make these changes, but we feel that discussions about those concerns are at an impasse and that this is the most positive way forward.

 [Return to top](#contents)